Benefits of Brand Photography: More than a Headshot

 2. Your branding should be seamless!
 Which means your website, social media, ads, press kits, print materials and any other marketing, should all match.
 To keep the style consistent and clean, use the same photographer and color palette that compliments your brand.
 You wouldn’t use three different logos for your business, and you shouldn’t use multiple styles of photography.
 Brand photography communicates professionalism and a well-established brand because it is authentic, recognizable, high quality, but most of all the photos present a cohesive image and message.

-3. Use your photos on your website, your pricing guide, brand pieces/marketing, and of course throughout your social media!
+3. Use your photos on your website, your pricing guide, brand pieces/marketing, and throughout your social media!
 Not only will you display a level of professionalism above your competition, but you'll also convey a consistent brand look and feel.
 Ideally when your target customer comes across an advertisement or social media post of yours, you want them to instantly associate the photo to your brand.
 Brand photography allows you to stand out in your industry by incorporating what makes you unique in your imagery, which in return will promote brand recognition.

 4. Make yourself stand out.
 Find something that makes it unique to you.
 If you love tea and books, include that into a few images, if you love vintage stamps or are a constant note taker, make that a part of your shoot.
 If you're a graphic designer, bring your laptop.
 You want to make sure it not only captures your brand style and business, but you as an individual as well!